techidaily/site-video-screen-grab/source/_posts/open-broadcasters-versus-shadowreplay.md

 Step 1: Download and install Wondershare Filmora.
 Open Filmora and click on PC Screen option to record your gameplay.

 ![filmora screen recorder](https://images.wondershare.com/filmora/article-images/filmora-record-screen.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/K4lRBnNnd9k?si=5e0MbdOz-fF6Ry_k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step 2: Select the recording screen size which is likely to be full screen for gaming.
 You can select the microphone if you want to record your voice for live commentary.
 Besides, turn on Record the Camera Stream option if you want your face video to be present as an overlay.

 Step 3: To start recording, click on Record button.
 You will get a few buffer seconds to switch to your game after which recording will start automatically.

 You can press F9 key to stop recording.
 You can edit the recorded gameplay and export in any desired file format.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Xa2_mFu-obA?si=_xDGF1pv-dnuaDOr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion